ACosmosDarkly/acosmosdarkly.github.io/_books/atomichabits.md

 ## Personal Thoughts

 Honestly, I'm not doing this book justice, and it's one of those audiobooks where I know I'll have to pick up a physical copy.
 I felt like every other sentence had something in it that I could write down and think back on later.
 It lays out how habit formation works and the biological processes behind it that make it so.
 If you're even remotely curious about how habits form, and how to change your own, then I highly recommend it.

+All quotes above from Atomic Habits are copyright 2018 &copy; by James Clear.